-Next week sees the iconic Allam British Open take place at the brand new Sports and Fitness Centre at the University of Hull, when the tournament takes place between May 20-26.
+Next week sees the iconic Allam British Open take place at the Allam Sports Centre at the University of Hull, when the tournament takes place between August 16-22.

 The tournament has seen some of the greatest players of all time battle it out to lift the iconic trophy throughout its storied history and we take a look back at some classic encounters that the SQUASHTV cameras were there to capture.

 2019 Men’s British Open Semi-Final: Ali Farag v Paul Coll

 New Zealand’s Paul Coll was aiming to reach a first Platinum level final, but he came up against World No.1 Ali Farag in the semis of the 2019 Allam British Open.

 The pair were on court for more than 75 minutes, but would it be the tournament’s top seed, or the Kiwi No.1, that made it through to the final in Hull.